testsigmahq/testsigma-docs/src/pages/docs/reports/runs/export-report-junit.md

    ![export icon on the test results page for a test plan in Testsigma](https://docs.testsigma.com/images/export-report-junit/export-icon-test-results-page-test-plan-testsigma.png)

 4. Click on the Export icon.
 A drop-down with 2 options will appear.
-Choose “Export as Junit Report” option from there:
+Choose **Export as Junit Report** option from there:

    ![Export as Junit report for a test run report in Testsigma](https://docs.testsigma.com/images/export-report-junit/export-as-junit-report-test-run-report-testsigma.png)

   A report will be generated and downloaded for you in XML format.